third-meow/track-bike/README.md

 a bicycle image tracking system thing :)

 ### Progress / Current goal

-Currently the goal is to make face\* detection with haar cascades work
+Currently the goal is to train a custom bicycle haar cascade

-\* why face detection? because all the tutorials are on face detection
+Have achived basic face detection with haar cascades work

-[Dataset for training the cascade classifer] (https://www.kaggle.com/c/image-classification2/overview)
+[Dataset for training the bicycle cascade classifer] (https://www.kaggle.com/c/image-classification2/overview)